Research-Backed CBT for Anxiety, Depression, Sleep, and More

 CBT is problem-specific and present-focused, so although you and your therapist will work together to gain an understanding of the root of your problems, the main focus of therapy is understanding current factors that cause, contribute, maintain, and exacerbate the problems.
 Client and therapist work together to practice skills and clients learn tools to address their difficulties.
 Often, clients and therapists work together as scientists to form hypotheses (reasonable or educated guesses) about problems and conduct experiments to determine which solutions are most effective.

-• Learn strategies to cope with stress
+Learn strategies to cope with stress — so everyday pressures feel more manageable and less overwhelming

-• Improve the quality of your sleep
+Improve the quality of your sleep — including CBT-I techniques specifically designed to treat insomnia without medication

 FAQS

-Common questions about CBT
+Common Questions About CBT

-• The average number of CBT sessions typically ranges from 5-20 sessions.
+The average number of CBT sessions typically ranges from 5-20 sessions.
 However, if you have multiple problems or the problem is long-standing (i.e., you’ve had this problem for many years), then it may take over 20 sessions.
 The number of sessions depends on several factors such as the nature of your problems and your progress as well as the work you put into CBT skills practice between visits.
 I will have a better understanding of the number of sessions you will need after we meet for the initial assessment to discuss your concerns and goals.
 Treatment is always tailored to the individual and not “one size fits all.”

 Recent Posts